MirumSG/hotel-reviews/README.md

 - 1 Hour cache
 - Modefied seed code for better injection to avoid injection issue with minification
 - Configurable Google place API wrapper

+##### Simulated Data due to limited API

+- Price is simulated
+- Discount is simulated
+- Total review is simulated but list of review show in detail page is actual data from google map
+- Review summary data also simulated